fanwang22/tradeshift_project/README.md

       `./server.py`

 ## To use APIs:
-- Get all descendant nodes of a given node
+- Get all descendant nodes of a given node <br />
     Use the endpoint with the node id: http://127.0.0.1:5000/api/get_descendants?id=3  <br /> it will return all its descendants

-- Change the parent node of a given node
+- Change the parent node of a given node <br />
     Use curl or postman to send a PUT request to the endpoint: http://127.0.0.1:5000/api/change_parent with the json data like this:
     ```